-Investment Measured at NAV Fair Value nfunded nmitments Redemption Frequency (if Currently eligible Redemption Notice Period Pooled Investment - Kern County Investment Pool Total Measured at \$ 1,067,33 \$1\$ - Daily 1 Day NAV \$ 1,067,33 11
+Investment Measured at NAV Fair Value Unfunded Commitments Redemption Frequency (if Currently eligible) Redemption Notice Period Pooled Investment - Kern County Investment Pool 2020 \$ 1,197,026 \$ - Daily l Day Pooled Investment - Kern County Investment Pool 2019 \$ 1,067,331 \$ - Daily l Day

 The District is a voluntary participation in the Kern County Investment Pool that is regulated by the California Government Code under the oversight of the Treasurer of the County of Kern.
 The carrying amount of the District's investment in this pool is reported in the accompanying financial statements at amounts based upon the District's pro-rata share of the fair value provided by Kern County for the entire portfolio (in relation to the amortized cost of that portfolio).
-There are no limitations or restrictions on withdrawals and the fund's authority does not impose liquidity fees or redemption gates.
+There are no limitations or restrictions on withdrawals and the fund's authority does not impose liquidity fees or redemption rates.